-The average depositary fee of the Company will be approximately 0.02% of the average net assets of the Company, depending on the net assets of the Company and the transactions made.
-The fees per Class may however be higher or lower than the average fees indication.
-Detailed information on the average depositary fee of each Class is available in the annual report of the Company.
+The average depositary fee of the Company will be approximately 0.02% of the average net assets of the Company.
+Depending on the net assets of the Company and the transactions made, such fee may however be higher or lower than the average fee indicated above.